socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 ## Status

 🚧 In progress.
-A1, A2.0, and A2 (APSP storage migration) done.
-A7 scoped, moved to WS6, and done
+A1, A2.0, A2 (APSP storage migration), and A3 (contiguous storage) done.
+A7 scoped,
-there (WS6.7).
-A3 de-risked by investigation and now unblocked — WS6.7's golden safety net is in place.
+moved to WS6, and done there (WS6.7).
 A4's inventory corrected.
 A5/A6 ready to implement directly.
-None of A3–A6 started yet.
+A3 still has open sub-scope (formal access-throughput benchmark, `prominence --bench`), detailed under A3 below.
+None of A4–A6 started yet.

 ## Current Reality